Pathways to a Course-Based Master's Degree

 Your department’s section in the University Calendar—as well as department graduate handbook—define these specific program requirements.

-There are many other resources and academic considerations that thesis-based master's students should take note of.
+There are many other resources and academic considerations that course-based master's students should take note of.
 Please read on to familiarize yourself with these: